DrewDahlman/gulpRails/readme.md

  - `bower install`
  - `gulp`

+The example project is a straight up barebones rails 4.2.1 app.
+Nothing has been modified only dropping in the gulp packages on the root.

 You will see that your app copies all changes made to `frontend` into the `app/assets` directory.

 If you want to run the full app run: